What is the definition of compliance?

-However, these Obligation Registers are often driven from the legislation and regulations with limited linkage to internal policies and procedures or day to day activities.
-Damage is done to the Compliance team by them, asking a raft of ‘compliance attestation’ questions to the business that merely ask “Are you compliant with this legislation”, with no value add as to what it means to the organisation in practice.
+However, these Obligations Registers are often driven from the legislation and regulations with limited linkage to internal policies and procedures or day to day activities.
+Damage is done to the compliance team by them, asking a raft of ‘compliance attestation’ questions to the business that merely ask “Are you compliant with this legislation”, with no value-add as to what it means to the organisation in practice.

-An alternative approach is to consider starting with what are the key obligations the organisation faces and then link that to both Legislation and Internal Policy and Procedures: For example, if Protection of Customer Data is the obligation, what does this practically mean for our staff in terms of their day to day activities.
+Rather than starting with the legislation, an alternative approach is to start with What are the key obligations the organisation faces? and then link that to both legislation and internal policy & procedures.
+For example, if protection of customer data is the obligation, what does this practically mean for our staff in terms of their day to day activities?

 We then link this interpretation to the various sources of our rules – privacy legislation, PCI DSS, ISO 27000, Internal Policies and Procedures and so on.
 If we are unable to link all key components of the legislation to our plain English interpretations, then we have missed an obligation.